rts-cmk-wu06/newsbox-TomBroager/projektdokumentation.md

 (Hvilke node-pakker har du installeret for at dit projekt virker?
 Beskriv kort hvilket "problem" hver pakke løser.)

-gulp - Gulp is the tast runner which will ultimately run our compilation task gulp-sass - Gulp sass is the sass task plugin for gulp which will compile our sass to css sass - The sass package is what the gulp sass plugin will use under the hood gulp-purgeCSS - PurgeCSS is a tool to remove unused CSS
+gulp - Gulp is the tast runner which will ultimately run our compilation task gulp - sass - Gulp sass is the sass task plugin for gulp which will compile our sass to css sass - The sass package is what the gulp sass plugin will use under the hood gulp-purgeCSS - PurgeCSS is a tool to remove unused CSS

+babel - Babel is a toolchain that is mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in current and older browsers or environments.

 ---